-2022 was the second year of tracking energy efficiency by GSMA intelligence.
+2023 was the third year of tracking energy efficiency by GSMA Intelligence.
 We intend to extend this into a multi-year study with a wider group of industry participants to increase the representativeness and direct applicability of the research.
 GSMA Intelligence hopes that the benchmark will aid best-practice guidance on the rationale and means of becoming more energy efficient, given this is an industry-wide rather than company-specific challenge.

-1. Project rationale

-Sustained cost pressures and commitments to net zero in support of the 2015 Paris Agreement have made energy efficiency a strategic priority for many telecoms operators around the world.
-This is a long-term story.
-As mobile data traffic continues to grow dramatically with the rise of LTE smartphones and the expansion of 5G, energy consumption is consequently increasing.
-To help provide an evidence base for measuring progress, we partnered with a group of operators to develop the Mobile Energy Efficiency Benchmarking tool.
-The tool is based on real-world data inputs from operators on a fully anonymised basis to quantify network energy consumption and efficiency levels, allowing for comparisons at the network and regional levels.

-The research is set against a context of broader efforts to help tackle climate change and embed sustainable business practices into the telecoms industry and its supply chain:
+Sustained cost pressures and commitments to net zero have made energy efficiency a strategic priority for telecoms operators; sustainability registered as a top network transformation for operators around the world in 2023.
+Partnering with a global set of mobile operators, GSMA Intelligence leveraged its independent position and analytical capabilities to launch its Energy Efficiency Benchmarking project in 2020.
+The benchmark is based on fully anonymised, realworld data inputs, with a goal of quantifying network energy consumption, efficiency levels and fuel sources.
+The research is set against a context of broader efforts to help tackle climate change and embed sustainable business practices into the telecoms industry and its supply chain.

-- The GSMA Climate Action Taskforce which now has more than 60 operators globally as members - shares, promotes and works together on climate topics such as energy efficiency, renewables, supplier engagement and using connectivity for climate mitigation and adaptation. - To help the industry move towards a more sustainable future, the GSMA has developed a Sustainability Assessment Framework to better understand the landscape of operator efforts in social and environmental sustainability.
+The GSMA Climate Action Taskforce - which now has more than 60 operators globally as members - shares, promotes and works together on climate topics such as energy efficiency, renewables, supplier engagement and the use of connectivity for climate mitigation and adaptation.

-10 operators participated in this project: Airtel Africa, Airtel India, Axiata, Chunghwa Telecom, Deutsche Telekom, e&, CK Hutchison Telecom Group, Tigo, Reliance Jio and Zain.
-The data provided by these groups spans 58 networks in 56 countries.
+17 operators participated in this project: AIS, Bharti Airtel India, Chunghwa Telecom, Deutsche Telekom, e&, Ethio Telecom, Globe, M1, MTN, Optus, Orange, Singtel, Telecom Argentina, Telecom Italia, Telefónica, Telkomsel and Veon.
+The data provided by these groups spans 65 networks in 59 countries.